pantheon-systems/documentation/source/_docs/delete-site.md

 <div class="alert alert-danger" role="alert">
 <h4 class="info">Warning</h4>
 <p>This action is permanent and irreversible.
 Export any needed content, code, or files from the site before starting this operation.</p>
-<p>Before deleting a site, you must downgrade the site plan to Sandbox level.
+<p markdown="1">Before deleting a site, you must downgrade the site plan to Sandbox level.
 See [Manage Site Plans](/docs/site-plan/) for more information.</p>
 </div>

 ## Delete a Site Using the Pantheon Site Dashboard